Get Ready for Evaluation 2016!

 Acceptance notices will be here before we know it!
 It’s a perfect time to check out some of these great tools and resources as you prepare your Potent Presentations, and head on over to the Tools page to download the Presentation Preparation Checklist.
-It will guide you and your copresenters along a well-paced schedule to a prepared and calm session in Denver!
+It will guide you and your co-presenters along a well-paced schedule to a prepared and calm session in Chicago!

 Are you chairing a session at AEA 2014?
 Ever wonder what you are actually supposed to do as a chair?
 Wonder no more – it’s all spelled out in our Session Chairs Checklist.
 Chair responsibilities actually begin well in advance of the conference and include small things to do each month to keep the presenters on track and fully prepared for an awesome session.
 Can you guess what you should do after the session?
 Download and find out!

 Download the PDF